hackerzilla/Game-of-Life-Final-Project/README.md

 16. In Linker -> Input add "SDL2main.lib", "SDL2.lib" and "SDL2_image.lib" to "Additional Dependencies"
 17. Open the solution and press F5 to run program!
 Enjoy!

 p.s.
-Feel free to email me at j.pearbach@yahoo.com if it doesn't build or execute properly.
+Feel free to email me at j.pearbach@berkeley.edu if it doesn't build or execute properly.